pangenome/odgi/docs/rst/binding/tutorial.rst

 *Edges* and *nodes* are accessed through a :class:`odgi.graph` object.
 Individual nodes in the graph are pointed at by :class:`odgi.handle`.

 Paths in the graph and accessed through :class:`odgi.path_handle`, which is a series of :class:`odgi.step_handle` linked together.
-Each :class:`odgi.step_handle` is points to the node in that step, and also contains directional information regarding the nodes preceeding and following it.
+Each :class:`odgi.step_handle` points to the node in that step, and also contains directional information regarding the nodes preceeding and following it.

 Handles are pointers to specific pieces of the graph, and it is not possible to operate on them directly, aside from comparing whether the objects are equal.
 To get information regarding the object that each handle is pointing to, it is necessary to use the corresponding `get` accessor method in :class:`odgi.graph`.